orchidsoftware/orchid.software/source/en/docs/filters.md

 ## Eloquent filter

+When you need to create more complex queries, you can use Eloquent filters, which allow you to manage yourself completely.
-To create a new filter there is a command:
+There is an artisan command to create a new filter:

 ```php
 php artisan orchid:filter QueryFilter